RAID Instructor. 2,000+ dives.

 Every Koh Tao dive school briefs students before the dive.
 The depth, currents and hazards stay consistent — every instructor on the island can run those in their sleep.
 The marine life half is where briefings fall apart.
 Which species get named, how their behaviour gets explained, what gets skipped — all of it depends on whichever instructor is on shift and which fish they happened to learn first.
 Students surface having seen creatures they can't put a name to.

-Blizz took a keen interest in learning more about the fish he saw on dives, spending his downtime researching the ecology of the species he saw.
+George took a keen interest in learning more about the fish he saw on dives, spending his downtime researching the ecology of the species he saw.
 Learning the behavioural patterns, habitats and fun facts of the species not only developed the dive briefs but also the underwater experience he shared with his students.
-After collating the data he started building A Scuba Guide.
+After collating the data he started shaping A Scuba Guide.
 Every dive site, every species, every cross-link, in your pocket on the boat.

 Cert-agnostic by design.

-Blizz teaches under RAID, but he is intentional that the tool serves the whole island.
+George teaches under RAID, but he is intentional that the tool serves the whole island.
 Koh Tao runs roughly 50 dive shops across RAID, PADI and SSI.
 The physical reality of the dive sites is the same for all of them.
 The briefing tool should be too.

-Talk to Blizz.
+Talk to George.